 When comparing SaaS and PaaS, one should note that the benefit of the former is in the ready-made solution requiring no additional input from the developer.
 The SaaS provider takes care of everything, while your task is to use the service without taking care of anything behind the scenes, that is, the back end.

-As it was explained above, SaaS is a ready-made software application run directly through the Web browser and not requiring any developer input.
+As it was explained above, SaaS is a ready-made software application run directly through the Web browser and does not require any developer input.
 It is a plug-and-play product that you may use instantly, which is definitely suitable for many business situations.

 Why You Should Use SaaS